sornas/site-v2/website/pages/contact_en.md

 If you haven't already joined our Slack group, you can do so using the following [link](https://lithe-kod.slack.com/signup), **You need to use your LiU e-mail address**.

-We have meetups **every** tuesday in Café Java at 17.00.
+We have meetups **every** Tuesday in Café Java at 17.00.
 Swing by for some free fika!

 <div id="card-container">
 	<div class="profile-card">